oxo42/oxo42.github.io/_posts/2016-01-21-splunk-wrap-a-webhook-for-delivery-to-an-http-event-collector.md

   }
 {% endhighlight %}

-`service nginx reload` Will enabled the location
+* `service nginx reload` will enabled the location
+* [Nginx-Proxy.conf](https://gist.github.com/oxo42/ae3c8a0d4c05749aed50) is a gist of my anonymised nginx config file that is running in production

 ## 3. FogBugz